Montreuil, Seine-Saint-Denis: History

+A small monastery was recorded on the site during the Merovingian period on a hill that overlooked Vincennes, which is most likely where Montreuil gained its name.

 Under the reigns of Louis XIV and Louis XVI the "Peach Walls" which provided the royal court with the fruits were located in Montreuil.
 It was also later home to the Lumière brothers and George Méliès whose workshops were located in lower Montreuil.

 On 1 January 1860, the city of Paris was enlarged by annexing neighboring communes.
 On that occasion, the commune of Charonne was disbanded and divided between the city of Paris, Montreuil, and Bagnolet.
 Montreuil received a small part of the territory of Charonne.

 Today Montreuil is divided into several districts: